schmittjoh/JMSTranslationBundle/Resources/doc/index.rst

 you can take a look at the JMSGoogleClosureBundle_ which extracts translations from Javascript

 While all of the aforementioned methods extract translation messages from the file system, in some cases, you cannot attribute translation messages to specific files.
-In these cases, you can implement an ``ExtractorInterface`` service, and tag it with ``jms_translation.extractor``.
+For these cases, you can implement an ``ExtractorInterface`` service, and tag it with ``jms_translation.extractor``.

 As an example, you can take a look at the JMSI18nRoutingBundle_ which implements an `extractor service`_